The Bankrate promise

 - An employer match often vests proportionally each year, and this process is called graded vesting.
 For example, if your match vests over four years, one-fourth of the total matching amount will vest each year.

-- Another type of vesting – cliff vesting – takes places all at once.
+- Another type of vesting – cliff vesting – takes place all at once.
 Once you surpass the vesting period, 100 percent of your match belongs to you.

 Why would a company require a vesting period?
 A vesting period may reduce employee turnover and keep employees on the job longer, helping reduce the employer’s costs.

 However, many companies won’t require a vesting period, and in these cases, your match becomes all yours as soon as it’s deposited into your account.
-That doesn’t mean you can withdraw your retirement plan money without penalty, but you’ll be able to take the full amount – your contributions plus the employer match – with you when you leave your job.
+That doesn’t mean you can withdraw your retirement plan money without penalty, but you’ll be able to take the full amount – your contributions plus the employer match – with you no matter when you leave your job.